amalia-paulsson-netlight/netlight-marketplace/README.md

 dbt run
 ```

 This builds SQL models in /models/, cleaning and transforming the raw data into structured, analytical tables.
 In order to materialize the dbt models that you will define yourself in the tasks below, you run this command again.
+Make sure to run dbt in your dbt environmenet that was set up in step 3 (```bash source dbt-env/bin/activate ```).
 Read more about dbt [here](https://docs.getdbt.com/).

 ### 7. Explore Data in DBeaver